20alexl/TheUltimateTicTacToe/README.md

 # TheUltimateTicTacToe
-Worse than 40 chrome tabs
+Worse than 40 chrome tabs.
-Forgive me for this heinous thing I've created Optimize :(
+Forgive me for this heinous thing I've created.
+Optimize :(